-Dutch Labor Party leaders on Tuesday said the country would deliberately miss Europe’s 3 percent deficit target next year as the government announced €6 billion more in spending cuts and tax increases.
+Dutch Labor Party leaders on Tuesday said the country would deliberately miss Europe’s 3-percent deficit target next year while the government announced €6 billion more in spending reductions and tax increases.

-Labor had been critical of the deficit limit that is enshrined in the eurozone’s fiscal treaty but Prime Minister Mark Rutte’s liberals, who formed a coalition with the party late last year, insisted on deeper cuts to meet the goal, if not to prevent the national debt from rising further than to preserve the country’s credibility in the rest of Europe.
+Labor has been critical of the deficit limit that is enshrined in the eurozone’s fiscal treaty, but Prime Minister Mark Rutte’s liberals, who lead the coalition government, insist on deeper cuts to meet the goal — if not to prevent the national debt from rising further, then to preserve the country’s credibility in Europe.

-With unemployment as 8.8 percent, more than double it was before the financial crisis, and corporate bankruptcies rising, most opposition parties call on the government to change policy.
-But whereas the far-left Socialists, Labor’s main electoral rivals, criticize social welfare cuts — even as total welfare spending continues to rise — the Christian Democrats and nationalist Freedom Party, who are vying for the same right-wing voters as Rutte’s liberals, strongly oppose the tax increases which they believe have undermined the country’s economic recovery.
+But whereas the far-left Socialists, Labor’s rivals, criticize welfare cuts, the Christian Democrats and nationalist Freedom Party, who are vying for the same right-wing voters as Rutte’s liberals, oppose tax increases.

 Survey gives the ruling parties just thirty seats in the lower chamber of parliament where they currently hold 79.